 - There are no limitations on the number of attempts.
 Thus, the student can give unlimited attempts to appear and pass the exam.

 Foreign Medical Graduate Examination (FMGE) aims to sift the charlatans from those, who have acquired their medical degrees from another country but are knowledgeable and skilled enough to bolster the country’s physician workforce.
 It is an exercise in transparency, with a well-defined curriculum, which specifies the distribution and weightage of each subject, and has no negative marking.
 Furthermore, in order to appear at the FMGE, a candidate must have obtained Eligibility Certificate (EC) from the MCI before taking admission to a medical course in a foreign institution.
 This is as per Section 13(4B) of the Indian Medical Council Act, 1956.

-Generally, Top universities from Russia has very good pass rate in FMGE, same does Ukrainian universities.
-It depends on where did you completed your MBBS.
+Generally, Top universities from Russia has a very good pass rate in FMGE, same does Ukrainian universities.
+It depends on where did you complete your MBBS from.